precisely/gene-panel-curation/variants/MTHFR_A1298C.md

 # What should I do about this?

-Some people with mild loss of function variant may benefit from supplementing their diets with folate.
+Most people with moderate loss of function variant may benefit from supplementing their diets with folate.
 Consult your physician.